The extreme Lampshading

 - On Gor most major city-states are filled with towering "cylinders," with narrow unrailed bridges between them to go from cylinder to cylinder without having to descend to street level first.

 - London has become this in Mortal Engines thanks to the great engineer Quirke, who transformed it into the world's first mobile city.
 The 7th tier houses the engine district, while St Paul's Cathedral sits on the uppermost tier.

-- Trowth, from The Corsay Books,obscure enough that you probably have not read them, is an architecturally improbable example rather like a Lovecraftian Steampunk channeling-suicidal-amounts-of-Perdido Street Station version of Coruscant, spurred on by an architectural war.
+- Trowth, from The Corsay Books, is an architecturally improbable example rather like a Lovecraftian Steampunk channeling-suicidal-amounts-of-Perdido Street Station version of Coruscant, spurred on by an architectural war.
 Yes, really, it all Makes Sense In Context.
 It started when one noble family built a tall, spindly tower with a view of the river, which offended another noble family who made a squat ugly tower in front of the tall spindly tower as an insult.
 It escalated into war, until a new front opened up when one architect built bridges over a major thoroughfare that went through his property.
 Soon, people started building on top of the bridges, to the point that it became a massive, towering, constantly constructed city.

-- The Lord of the Rings' Minas Tirith has seven levels, with a stone promontory jutting out from the topmost to overtake the rest of the city.
+- In The Lord of the Rings, Minas Tirith has seven levels, with a stone promontory jutting out from the topmost to overtake the rest of the city.
 It was built this way to be extremely defensible, with multiple lines of defense.

 - Warhammer40000's Hive Cities, which have been varyingly described as planets hollowed out to make room for entire cities, or in the case of Necromunda, overpopulated and horrifically violent kilometer-high skyscraper arcologies the size of cities.